soubinan/IaC/README.md

 ### How to use terraform configurations

 Terraform configs present in this project except cloudflare are expected locally.

 Cloudflare configurations are executed remotely on the Hashicorp Cloud Platform.

-To run the terraform configurations, use the terraform shell script located in the root of the project.
+To run the terraform configurations, use the terraform shell script located in the root of the project (you will need the .env file to be created as a requirement).

 ```bash
 # An example of how to run the terraform configuration for homarr